Table of Contents Show

-Whenever a person goes through a bad time, they usually wonder “What does depression feel like?”.
-It is usually the bad times that force our minds to ask these questions.
-Life events can take unexpected turns, our feelings follow that same path too.
+Whenever a person goes through a bad time, they usually wonder, what does depression feel like?
+The bad times generally force our minds to ask these questions.
+Life events can take unexpected turns; our feelings follow that same path, too.
 And it’s our feelings that make us question ourselves, “Is it worth it?”.

 Keeping the discussion in mind, let’s further elaborate on that.
-The pressing question “What does depression feel like?” would also be answered.
 Moreover, the actual solution to feeling depressed would also be discussed.

 1. Diagnosis of Depression